RukshanDias/Software_Debugging/ReadMe.md

 -   confirm it is not the normal behaviour.
 -   Have a basic logical solution on how to fix it.

+## Debugging mindset

+-   there is always a logical explaination
+-   Being stuck is temperory.
+-   Know your limits.
+Talk with others who have more expertise.
+-   prioritize bugs based on their potential impact.
+-   Gather relevent information & indentofy clues.
+-   Trying with fresh eyes.

 To fix the bug, you have to narrow down the process.

 ## Debugging techniques [(view)](https://www.shakebugs.com/blog/app-debugging-methods/#Brute_force_method)